brian-geoghegan/react-demo/README.md

 Things to note:

+PropTypes entered to pass linter, normally - they'd be correct.

 1. You can modify the carTable container headings array to change what is displayed in the table

 2. The CustomTable component is reusable but unfinished, if you hover over the headers in the table they appear to be clickable/sortable - I didn't get this done in time so I left it there to show the attempt - but instead manually sorted the price from the container level from cheap -> expensive